 Repositioning is important if you think inflation is coming.
-This is especially true since inflation has been low or declining for at least the past three decades.
+This is especially true because inflation has been low or declining for at least the past three decades.

-But if there’s a change in direction, it can be quite dramatic.
-Any steps you can take to prepare in advance will payoff handsomely, especially over long-term.
+But if there's a change in direction, it can be quite dramatic.
+Any steps you can take to prepare in advance will pay off handsomely, especially over the long term.

 How do you brace your portfolio for inflation?
-What’s a strategy you use to protect your investments?
+What's the strategy you use to protect your investments?